 The Pew Research Center’s Project for Excellence in Journalism gave mainstream media a lukewarm but nonetheless positive endorsement for its coverage of the Gulf oil spill.
 Noting that the three-months-plus duration of the event challenged news organizations to explain and provide context for the event, Pew said media outlets rose to the challenge under trying conditions.
 “A news industry coping with depleted staffing, decreasing revenues and shrinking ambition was tested by the oil spill and seemed to pass,” Pew said.

 Popular comic strip “Cathy” will end its 34-year run on Oct.
 2. Cartoonist Cathy Guisewite, 60, who started the strip as a series of autobiographical doodlings that she sent to her mother, said she wants to spend more time with her family and explore other creative avenues.
 Cathy was an instant hit in 1976.
 It struck a chord with the growing number of women who were entering the workforce and struggling to balance career and personal priorities.
 It currently runs in 1,400 newspapers.
 In recent years, the strip has been criticized for being dated and even anti-feminist.
 It’s still clipped to a lot of refrigerators, though.

 This entry was posted on Friday, August 27th, 2010 at 6:37 am and is filed under Business News, BusinessModel, Future of Journalism, Journalism, Layoffs, NewMedia, Newspapers, OnlineMedia, Paywalls, Solutions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.